-The expungement process takes anywhere from three to six months to complete.
-A court appearance is only required if a party, like the Attorney General, Chief of Police, Superintendant of the State Police, objects to theexpungement.
+The expungement process takes anywhere from five to seven months to complete.
+A court appearance is only required if a party, like the Attorney General, Chief of Police, Superintendent of the State Police, objects to the expungement.
 While objections to expungement petitions do happen, they are extremely rare.

 When you meet with us to discuss your case, we will give you a candid assessment, and where permissible by New Jersey Statute, help you expunge your records so you will be able to honestly say that you have never been arrested or convicted of a crime.